Agoric/documentation/main/ertp/ERTP-Guide/IssuersAndMints.md

   - [`issuer.burn(payment, optAmount)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-burn-payment-optamount)
     - Burns (deletes) all of the `payment` argument's digital assets and deletes all mention of the `payment` from the `issuer`.
-       If optional argument `optAmount` is present, the `payment` balance must be equal to its value.
+       If optional argument `optAmount` is present, the `payment` balance must be equal to `optAmount`'s value.
 If `payment` is a promise, the operation happens after the promise resolves.
+Returns the value of the burned `payment`.
     - ```js
       const { quatloosIssuer, quatloosMint, quatloosAmountMath } = makeIssuerKit('quatloos');
       const amountToBurn = quatloosAmountMath.make(10);
       const paymentToBurn = quatloosMint.mintPayment(amountToBurn);

-      // burntAmount should equal 10
+      // burntAmountValue should equal 10
-      const burntAmount = quatloosIssuer.burn(paymentToBurn, amountToBurn);
+      const burntAmountValue = quatloosIssuer.burn(paymentToBurn, amountToBurn);
       ```
   - [`issuer.claim(payment, optAmount)`](https://agoric.com/documentation/ertp/api/issuer.html#issuer-claim-payment-optamount)
-    - Transfer all digital assets from `payment` to a new payment and
+    - Transfer all digital assets from the `payment` argument to a new `payment` and
 	burn the original so no other references to this `payment` survive.
+Returns the new `payment`
-    if optional argument `optAmount` is present, the `payment` balance
+    If optional argument `optAmount` is present, the `payment` balance
-	must be equal to its balance, otherwise it throws an error.
+	must be equal to `optAmount`'s balance, otherwise it throws an error.
 If `payment`
     is a promise, the operation happens after the promise resolves.
     - ```js
       const { quatloosMint, quatloosIssuer, quatloosAmountMath } = makeIssuerKit('quatloos');